rmgibbo/wetfe/docs/glossary.md

 : Awarded every even level to player characters.
 Used to acquire abilities from the ability tree.

 ability tree, ATree
-: The set of abilities -- actions, reactions, and traits -- arranged by their requirements, that all player characters may acquire with ability points.
+: The set of abilities -- skills, reactions, and traits -- arranged by their requirements, that all player characters may acquire with ability points.

 above/below
 : Refers to the placement of chips (Ⓢ, Ⓟ, Ⓐ, or Ⓣ) in a stack, relative to a different type of chip.

-action
-: An ability executed by beings in combat, social, or environmental encounters.
-Actions are either techniques or spells, and are resolved with a roll against a result table.
-(Feats are similar to actions, but are resolved in a different manner.)

-action roll
-: A d20 roll that determines the results ℜ of an action, based on the action’s result table.
-Overrolls (rolls that are higher than the actor’s score in the governing attribute) set ℜ to the minimum level of the table.

 affliction
 : Short-term deleterious effects, such as poisons, bleeding wounds, confusion or panic attacks.
 Affliction is only maintained during encounters, where it retards healing.